Five days. Six interviews. A clear picture of where growth works and where it doesn't.

 Focused and time-bound.

-We bring the findings together into a small number of clear options.
+The findings are translated into a small number of clear options, each showing the trade-off involved.

 This step makes it clear what needs a decision and what does not.